ithinkandicode/JYDGE-Enhanced-Mod/README.md

   - Base damage has been doubled (7 > 14).
   - Max targets: 2 > 4
   - *Ion weapons feel pretty weak in vanilla, especially with so few perks.
 But this massive buff should let the Ion Shotgun contend with other late-game weapons.*
-- Plasma SMG (Rypid Plasma):
+- Rypid Plasma (Plasma SMG):
   - Increased damage: 12 > 16
   - Faster reload: 1.75 > 1.25
   - *Makes this flamethrower feel a lot more powerful.*
 - Lead Sniper:
   - Increase damage: 100 > 140
-  - *Lets you score one-shots more reliably, and makes this thing even more powerful with uprgades.*
+  - *Lets you score one-shots more reliably, and makes upgrades even more powerful.*
 - Tiny Ryckets (Rocket Launcher):
   - Increased damage: 20 > 25
   - *Rockets now deal slightly more damage on impact.*